Sosland Foundation Fellow Dr. Sophie Roberts

 Dr. Roberts has received several awards and scholarships, including the Posen Fellowship, Vidal Sassoon International Centre for the Study of Antisemitism, University of Jerusalem, and the Connaught Scholarship from the University of Toronto, awarded to 25 graduate students throughout the university.

-For her Sosland Foundation Fellowship, Dr. Roberts will research “Vichy in North Africa: The Experience of Jews in French North Africa in World War II.”
+For her Sosland Foundation Fellowship, Dr. Roberts researched “Vichy in North Africa: The Experience of Jews in French North Africa in World War II.”